The Different Types of Car Insurance Coverage

 - Personal Injury Protection: Personal injury protection (PIP) covers medical expenses for you and/or passengers in your vehicle up to a certain limit per accident and/or per passenger.
 This is similar to medical payments coverage (MedPay).

 - Collision Coverage: Collision insurance repairs damages to your own car.
 You can use collision coverage even when someone else causes the accident, and your insurer will pay for your damage and then pursue the other driver’s insurance for reimbursement.

 - Uninsured Motorist Coverage/ Underinsured Motorist Coverages: Damage to your vehicle caused by a driver with too little insurance coverage, or no insurance coverage.

 - Rental Car Reimbursement: Rental car insurance will pay for the cost of a rental vehicle up to a certain limit per day, typically $25 or $50 per day.

-- Transportation Reimbursement: The cost of taxi or bus fare from the scene of the accident to your home and/or rental car agency, and sometimes hotel expenses if you are involved in an accident far from home.
+- The cost of taxi or bus fare from the scene of the accident to your home and/or rental car agency, and sometimes hotel expenses if you are involved in an accident far from home.